Hamburger Mary's: History

 By the late 1970s, Hamburger Mary's had expanded, opening locations in Portland, Oregon, and in Honolulu and Lahaina, Hawaii.
 In 1978, an ownership split took place, with Tom "Toulouse" Mulvey remaining in charge of the original San Francisco location, and Jerry "Trixie" Jones taking charge of the other locations and all franchising rights.
 The original Folsom Street Hamburger Mary's continued for several decades as a popular San Francisco spot until economic pressures and health issues among the remaining owners led to its closure on April 23, 2001.
 After the closure, the owners of the Hamburger Mary's franchise expressed interested in buying out the Folsom Street location, however, they were unable to find franchisees.
 A combination of poor economic conditions during the early 2000s recession and the shift in the gay customer base to the Castro District were cited as reasons why the search for a franchisee was unsuccessful.

 The original Hamburger Mary's and the franchise developed in different directions.
 Although several of the owners and much of the clientele of the Folsom Street Hamburger Mary's were gay, the overall customer base was mixed and it relied less on specifically LGBTQ-related events like drag performances to draw customers.
 The bar continued to maintain a countercultural, funky atmosphere close to its early 1970s origins.
 The other locations eventually developed into an LGBTQ-themed casual dining franchise, with cross-dressing waitstaff and drag performances as part of their appeal.

-After Jerry Jones death in the 1980s, the franchise rights were inherited by his partner, however, those rights were in turn lost in a lawsuit.
+After Jerry Jones died in the 1980s, the franchise rights were inherited by his partner, however, those rights were in turn lost in a lawsuit.
 A series of ownership changes took place afterward and the franchise developed in a haphazard way, without a clear brand identity and individual locations often operating independently of the larger franchise after licensing the name.
 In 1997, Stan Sax, who had run the Palm Springs location, and Darren Woolsey purchased the chain, incorporating it as Hamburger Mary's International, and began to standardize the operation of Hamburger Mary's franchises, instituting company-wide training manuals for franchise owners and employees and standardized recipe books for the kitchen and bar.
 The "Mary" logo was added in 1999.
 The chain began to expand during the 2000s, peaking at 11 locations across the continental United States, but closures followed, and by 2007 there were only 4 locations.
 That year, twin brothers Ashley and Brandon Wright, owners of the Chicago franchise, and Dale Warner, owner of the West Hollywood location, purchased Hamburger Mary's International from Sax and Woolsey and the chain underwent another round of expansion.